davidyell/davidyell.github.com/source/_posts/2015-02-13-working-with-crud.markdown

 The idea is that instead of writing repeated controller actions the same functionality can be provided for any model automatically using the events system.

+This post is about Crud v3 which is for Cake 2.x

 [Read more about the plugin in the repo](https://github.com/FriendsOfCake/crud).

 ## I'm sold, how do I use it?